North Carolina

 Any applicant whose application to be certified as a consulting forester is rejected by the Board shall be notified of the rejection and the basis for it.
 The applicant may request reconsideration by the Board and submit additional information.
 Requests for reconsideration of the Board's decision must be made in writing to the Board.
 The reconsidered decision shall be the Board's final agency decision.

-(a) The Board, upon receipt of a notarized letter identifying specific complaints of gross negligence, fraud, deceit or flagrant misconduct in the practice of forestry or incompetence by a registered forester, shall follow-up by written correspondence Notarized letters received by the Board identifying specific complaints of gross negligence, fraud, deceit or flagrant misconduct in the practice of forestry or incompetence by a registered forester will be followed up by written correspondence to the accused requesting a response to the accusation The Board may request the complainant, the accused registrant, or both to personally appear before the Board.
+(a) The Board, upon receipt of a notarized letter identifying specific complaints of gross negligence, fraud, deceit or flagrant misconduct in the practice of forestry or incompetence by a registered forester, shall follow-up by written correspondence to the accused requesting a response to the accusation.
+The Board may request the complainant, the accused registrant, or both to personally appear before the Board.

 History Note: Authority G.S.
 89B-2; 89B-6; 89B-13; 89B-15; 150B-3; 150B-38;